akshatIITJ/Spring-Boot-Microservices/README.md

 - **Spring Boot**: Simplifies the development of production-ready Spring applications.
 - **Spring Cloud**: Provides tools and frameworks for building robust cloud-native applications.
 - **Jib Maven Plugin**: Streamlines Docker image creation and deployment.

-## Getting Started

-To get a local copy up and running follow these simple steps:
+- etc. etc, that's a long list bro

 ### Prerequisites

 - Java 17 (JDK 17 or later)
-- Maven 3.6+ (for building and dependency management)
+- Maven Build system (for building and dependency management)
-- Docker (optional, for running services in containers)
+- Docker (for running services in containers)

 Contributions are welcome!
 Fork the repository, create a branch, make your changes, and submit a pull request.